-- The organization's ethics and legal compliance policies, including its code of conduct and tone at the top set by management regarding ethical and responsible business behavior? - The adequacy of the organization's confidential, anonymous hotlines and other procedures for handling complaints and employee concerns on accounting, financial reporting, internal controls,
+- The organization's ethics and legal compliance policies, including its code of conduct and tone at the top set by management regarding ethical and responsible business behavior? - The adequacy of the organization's confidential, anonymous hotlines and other procedures for handling complaints and employee concerns on accounting, financial reporting, internal control, auditing and code of conduct matters, and compliance with applicable laws, regulations and internal policies? - The initiation of internal and independent investigations on matters within the committee's scope of responsibilities? - The handling of management's override of established controls and waivers of conflicts of interest policies, including the risk mitigation and control mechanisms in place?

-- auditing and code of conduct matters, and compliance with applicable laws, regulations and internal policies? - The initiation of internal and independent investigations on matters within the committee's scope of responsibilities? - The handling of management's override of established controls and waivers of conflict-of-interest policies, including the risk mitigation and control mechanisms in place?
+Executive Sessions:

-Executive Sessions
+- Are audit committee meetings preceded or followed by private sessions with the chief financial officer (CFO), chief audit executive (CAE) and other executives (e.g., chief information officer, chief information security officer) as warranted? - Does the committee periodically meet separately with the independent auditor?

-- Are audit committee meetings preceded or followed by private sessions with the CFO, the chief audit executive (CAE) and the independent auditor? - Does the committee meet in a closed executive session for its members to discuss: - Issues of concern, how the meeting went and agenda topics to cover in future meetings? - Evaluation of the CFO and other finance executives? - Evaluation of the CAE?
+- Does the committee meet in closed executive session for its members to discuss: - Issues of concern, how the meeting went and agenda topics to cover in future meetings? - Evaluation of the CFO and other finance executives? - Evaluation of the CAE?